-For further information regarding eligibility, please contact the relevant Team Leader.
+For further information regarding eligibility, please contact the relevant Campus Principal.

-No, you do not need to live in the school zone to attend Concord School however you can only access the free DET bus transport to and from school if you live inside the zone.
+No, you do not need to live in the school zone to attend Concord School however you can only access the free DET bus transport to and from school if you live inside the designated transport area.

 Many families choose to send their child to Concord School from out of the zone and either drive them or train them to travel on public transport.

-The students are taught the mainstream Victorian Curriculum (Years F-10) and Victorian Certificate of Applied Learning (Years 11-12) curriculum however the educational pathway of each student is specifically tailored, through the use of Individual Learning Plans, to meet their targeted learning needs.
+The students are taught the mainstream Victorian Curriculum (Years F-10) and Victorian Pathways Certificate (Years 11-12) curriculum however the educational pathway of each student is specifically tailored, through the use of Individual Learning Plans, to meet their targeted learning needs.

 All students pursue either further education (Day Programs or TAFE) or employment (supported or independent) when they leave Concord School.